svylabs/stablebase/README.md

 **5. Is it a fork of Liquity v1 or v2 or other protocols?**

+This project is in no way connected with Liquity nor any of it's forks.
 While some mechanisms are directly inspired by Liquity v1, this project is not a fork.
 All contracts, mechanisms, reward distribution mechanism has been derived and developed independently.
-We had started working on this project in bits and pieces even before Liquity v2 was announced in public.
-This project is not associated with Liquity nor any of it's forks.
+We had started working on this project in bits and pieces even before Liquity v2 / user-defined interest rates was announced in public.
+True origin of the protocol was a few days/weeks before this [tweet](https://x.com/sginams/status/1732368209972543804) when the developer was actively researching flaws in existing stablecoin protocols and came up with a market driven mechanism to address redemptions independently of Liquity team.

 **6. As a (potential) user what should I keep in mind?**